 Internet groups and forums are a good way of exchanging knowledge and checking reputations.
-People can share their knowledge or experiences with others who share their interests.
-The largest discussion group for antiquities is 'AncientArtifacts' on Yahoo.
-They publish a list of dealers they consider to be honest.
+Here people share their knowledge and experiences with others who have the same interests.
+The largest discussion group for antiquities is 'Ancient Artifacts' on Yahoo.
 I thoroughly recommend you join us.

 My top tips for avoiding fakes

-Stone/Marble: Avoid pieces with sharp edges to the decoration, and again, I would expect to see some surface degradation or areas of damage.
+Stone/Marble: Avoid pieces with sharp edges to the decoration, and again, I would expect to see surface degradation or areas of damage.

 Care and Preservation

-Antiquities have been around much longer than any of us who are privileged to own them.
+Antiquities have been around much longer than those of us who are privileged to own them.
 Many are thousands of years old.
 With great age often comes fragility, so here are some basic guidelines for the care and preservation of antiquities.